 pool.join()

-I also experimented with extracting entities from the text — such as cities, countries, names, brands.
-While it worked well for small datasets, for the whole archive it provided a questionable result.
+I also experimented with extracting entities from the text—such as cities, countries, names, and brands.
+While it worked well for small datasets, it produced questionable results for the whole archive.
 But for completeness, I’ll show how they were extracted:

 def extract_entities(text):